 Colorwashing patches is nothing new.
 Use either gradated or patterned fabrics (like florals) to blend the colors between adjacent blocks and the 'chains' seem to flow or melt into each other.

 Using these two blocks based on an 11x11 grid, the 'chain' colors are graded from a dark royal to a pale blue.
-(The piecing lines are left in these blocks illustrations.)
+(The piecing lines are left in these illustrations.)

-Notice how the chains in the quilt (shown below) are a bit fuzzier, the effect not quite as masculine.
 Using a floral fabric to blend from chain to chain would further soften this striking use of color and pattern.
 (Some of the piecing lines have been removed to make it easier to see the design.)

 Wouldn't the open spaces between the chains be the perfect spot to showcase your applique or machine quilting?